 There are a few things that President Donald Trump may be able to learn from his predecessors, said former President George W. Bush in a March 2017 interview.
-One of those things is the ability to tease yourself.
+One of those things is the ability to tease yourself and, say, laugh at Russia jabs, allusions to Vice President Mike Pence calling his wife “mother,” or impeachment hearing jokes on late-night TV — let alone SNL impressions by Alec Baldwin.

 “The best humor is when you make fun of yourself,” President Bush told “Jimmy Kimmel Live!”

-In a new interview in the New York Times, Ferrell referenced Bush’s interview while he criticized President Donald Trump for being “thin skinned.”
+In a new interview in the New York Times, Ferrell referenced Bush’s interview while he criticized President Donald Trump for being “thin-skinned” about a lot of things, including fake news and Alec Baldwin’s Donald Trump impersonation in cold open after cold open on NBC’s Saturday Night Live.

 “[President Bush] said ‘I loved it.
 That’s part of the gig.
 You’re going to get made fun of.
 That’s freedom of speech,'” Ferrell said.